 Contact Carol Catoe at firstname.lastname@example.org or (706) 542-0879 for additional information.Download Fact Sheet

 Why Honors?
-Each fall, the University of Georgia’s Honors Program welcomes an entering class whose size and academic profile compare with the country’s elite liberal arts colleges.
+Each fall, the University of Georgia’s Morehead Honors College welcomes an entering class whose size and academic profile compare with the country’s elite liberal arts colleges.
 Among the most compelling reasons students come to UGA is that Honors at Georgia solves one of the most difficult dilemmas facing students of exceptional ability: deciding whether to attend a major research university with outstanding scholars and exceptional scientific, academic, and cultural resources or to attend a small liberal arts college that offers close contact with other similarly motivated students, small classes with dedicated professors, and individual attention.
-Explore the opportunities available to you in the UGA Honors Program.
+Explore the opportunities available to you in the UGA Morehead Honors College.

 Contact email@example.com or call (706) 542-3240 for additional information.Download Fact Sheet

 The Grady College of Journalism and Mass Communication is home to several prominent centers and institutes, including the Peabody Awards, recognized as the most prestigious award in electronic journalism.
 Grady’s faculty is comprised of internationally known researchers and respected industry professionals.
 Alumni include Pulitzer Prize winning journalists, Emmy Award winning producers and reporters and company CEOs.
 Grady College offers undergraduate degrees in journalism, advertising, public relations, and entertainment and media studies, as well as certificates in new media and sports media.

 Contact Helen Mahany at firstname.lastname@example.org or 706-542-2896 for additional information.Download Fact Sheet